 ♦ Authorization via OAuth

-If you are familiar with the development norms OAuth is the fastest way to securely authorize access to the data.
-Implement this future to improve the speed with which your program interface fetches the data.
+If you are familiar with the development norms, OAuth is the fastest way to securely authorize access to the data.
+Implement this feature to improve the speed with which your program interface fetches data.

 ♦ JSON Support/REST